 The Rougarou of Southern Louisiana

 I RECENTLY SAW THIS ACTION FIGURE of the Rougarou by CreatuReplica and I knew I had to have it!
 I’m not even sure where it’s going to fit into the grand scheme of my homes design, but perhaps that’s the subject of another journal entry.
-Needless to say, I’m a huge Sci-fi junkie that takes a peculiar interest in the folklore of Southern Louisiana.
-None of which is more endearing to me than that of the Rougarou.
+Southern Louisiana is rich in folklore, but none is more endearing to us than the Rougarou.
+Though lycanthropy emanates from classic literature, the legend manifested a dark period in France, and was brought over to Louisiana.

 When you grow up in Southern Louisiana your elders use the folktale of the Rougarou as a disciplinary tactic.
 It’s not uncommon for your Mama to say, “You betta behave or da Rougarou’s gon’ getcha!”
-In New Orleans you are literally exposed to the Rougarou on school field trips and family outings as a child.
+In New Orleans children are literally exposed to the Rougarou on school field trips and family outings.
 There’s a life size fabricated statue of the Rougarou in the Louisiana Swamp exhibit of the Audubon Zoo.
-Year after year your teacher is given the perfect opportunity to dissuade you from going to detention.
-In my young mind I concluded that if the Rougarou was in the zoo it had to be real…especially when its used as an antic by teachers and parents.
+Year after year teachers are given the perfect opportunity to dissuade students from going to detention.
+In many children’s minds its concluded that if the Rougarou is in the zoo it has to be real…especially when its used as an antic by teachers and parents.

 In our culture the title Rougarou is the Kouri-Vini rendition of the French Loup-Garou which translates as Werewolf in English.